house9/doorkeeper-samples/README.md

 Click the 'Show Token' link, if using a short time out you should receive a new token shortly.

-NOTE: seems to work even without [https://github.com/doorkeeper-gem/doorkeeper/wiki/Enable-Refresh-Token-Credentials](Refresh Tokens) configured.
+NOTE: seems to work even without [Refresh Tokens](https://github.com/doorkeeper-gem/doorkeeper/wiki/Enable-Refresh-Token-Credentials) configured.

 Click the 'Get Items' link to make authorized requests which fetch 'Item' records associated with the user.